firebolt-db/godocs/docs/Guides/managing-your-organization/managing-accounts.md

 1. Click **Configure** to open the configure space, then choose Accounts from the menu:

 2. From the accounts management page, choose **Create Account**.
 Type a name for the account and choose a region for it.
-You won't be able to change the region later, so choose carefully.
+You won't be able to change the region for this account later, so choose carefully.

 3. Choose **Create**.